gbrrrl/artistic-databases/README.md

 # List of Digital Art Sources

-a collective list of websites that i use for curation purposes.
+a collective list of websites that I use for curation purposes.

 ## **Aggregators**